tarpn_logo

 1. NinoTNC readiness

 The NinoTNC CPU is fully programmed with all the firmware you need to support the available modes at the time the CPU was shipped.
 The NinoTNC is reconfigured by switches, jumpers and two potentiometers.
 One of our product management mantras is that the operator can visually inspect the NinoTNC to discern the bit-rate, mode and TXdelay settings.
-We also put the adjustables, LEDs and the test switch out front so even with a box around the device, it can still be tuned up and checked out.
+We also put the adjustables, LEDs and the test switch out front so that even with a box around the device, it can still be tuned up and checked out.
 We are ever improving the LED diagnostic output and we've got a built-in loopback test so the owner/builder/operator can verify much of the functionality of the NinoTNC without external test equipment.

 2. Application Operation